 Three Months Before Retirement

-Complete and transmit the retirement package - At least 120 days before the date of retirement, the employee should complete and transmit the retirement package to their agency retirement counselor, who will review the package and submit it to HR/RET.
+Complete and transmit the retirement package (Applies to non-Department of State employees) - At least 120 days before the date of retirement, the employee should complete and transmit the retirement package to their agency retirement counselor, who will review the package and submit it to HR/RET.
 State employees should transmit the package directly to HR/RET.

 Ensure your Social Security statement is in the retirement package.
 Send this statement with the forms requiring original signatures.